simonporte/hsp/README.md

       - ./assets:/www/assets
 ```

-For production purposes, it is advised to rename and replace `dockerfile.prod` to `dockerfile` and `docker-compose.prod.yml` to `docker-compose.yml`.
+For development purposes, you can clone the git repository or download the [latest release zip file](https://github.com/simonporte/hsp/archive/refs/heads/master.zip).
+Then rename and replace `dockerfile.dev` to `dockerfile` and `docker-compose.dev.yml` to `docker-compose.yml`.

 ### Web server